 Must-Know Culinary Skills

 Culinary Tips for the Best Salmon with Yogurt Sauce

-When cooking any type of fish in the oven, a good rule of thumb is to heat your oven to 400° F and roast 10 minutes for every inch of thickness, as described in our Roasted Fish Base Recipe.
+When cooking any type of fish in the oven, a good rule of thumb is to heat your oven to 400°F and cook fish for 10 minutes for every inch of thickness, as described in our roasted fish base recipe.

 Skin on or off?
 For this recipe, it doesn’t matter.
 When you roast/bake fish in the oven with the skin side down, the skin doesn’t get crispy, so it’s not very appealing to eat.
 However, it does separate easily from the fish once cooked.

 Remove small pin bones using fish bone tweezers before cooking; these are no fun to bite into!

 A good fishmonger at your local grocery store can help you with the pin bones and skin.
 Don’t be shy to ask for help!

 - Salmon: substitute arctic char or steelhead trout.